Project 1: Song Analysis

 Please follow the design and clarity guide–part of your grade will be for code style and clarity.
 After completing the project, you will submit:

+Because all we need are the files, you do not need to submit the whole project folder.
+As long as the file you create has the same name as what needs to be submitted, you’re good to go!
 If you are using late days, make sure to make a note of that in your README.
 Remember, you may only use a maximum of 3 late days per assignment.
 If the assignment is late (and you do NOT have anymore late days) no credit will be given.

+Submit your work on Gradescope.
 Please don’t put your name anywhere in any of the handin files–we grade assigments anonymously!